ICA-EGAD/RiC-O/docs/migrating-data-from-RIC-O-v0.2-to-v1.0.md

 As an example, rico:directlyIncludes can now be used to connect a Record Set and its direct present members, and rico:includesTransitive can be inferred from this, or created, to connect a Record Set and its present direct or indirect members (e.g. a fonds and an item in this fonds).
 This can be applied when you want to generate data from a tree of EAD `c` elements.
 Rico:included can be used to connect a Record Set and a former member of this Record Set.

 Rico:directlyFollowsInSequence can now be used to connect a Record Resource and its direct following sibling in a sequence of record resources.
 Rico:followsInSequenceTransitive can be inferred from this property, or created, to connect a Record Resource and any of its following siblings in a sequence.
 This can be applied when you want to generate data from a sequence of EAD `c` elements.
 On this topic see also [issue 41](https://github.com/ICA-EGAD/RiC-O/issues/41), and [issue 97](https://github.com/ICA-EGAD/RiC-O/issues/97).

+## Changes made to the system of Relation classes

+TO BE COMPLETED